Everywhere and invisible: Tracing PFAS from pesticides to our blood

 The impact of inert ingredients

 • Overall toxicity: Despite being labeled as 'inert,' these ingredients can significantly influence the overall toxicity of the pesticide.
-They enhance penetration and persistence, potentially causing unintended effects on humans and wildlife.
+By enhancing chemical penetration and persistence, they can cause unintended effects on humans and wildlife.

 Health impacts of PFAS exposure

-Like the often overlooked dangers of inert ingredients in pesticides, the pervasive environmental presence of PFAS compounds also leads to numerous adverse health effects:
+Like the often overlooked dangers of inert ingredients in pesticides, the pervasive presence of PFAS leads to a wide range of toxic impacts, many of them backed by growing scientific evidence:

 Reducing your exposure to PFAS